nowzoo/ngx-firebase-forms/README.md

 - `saveStatus: NgxFirebaseSaveStatus` Read only.
 - `saveStatus$: Observable<NgxFirebaseSaveStatus>` An observable of the above.
 - `firebaseError: Error` Read only.
 Set when an error has occurred retrieving or updating the reference value.
-Otherwise null.
+Otherwise `null`.
 - `firebaseError$: Observable<Error>`: An observable of the above.

 ### class `NgxFirebaseFormBuilder`

+A helper class with one static method:

+- `static group(parentRef: Reference, config: NgxFirebaseGroupConfig, recentlySavedDelay?: number): FormGroup` Creates an Angular [FormGroup](https://angular.io/api/forms/FormGroup) populated with a set of `NgxFirebaseControl`s.